On my quest to discover all certified organic sugars being sold on store shelves across the United States, here's what I found out.

 Slightly less refined than table sugar but much less processed: Organic raw sugars with blond color contain about 99% sucrose.
 To compare, table sugar is 99.95% sucrose.
 Both of those sugars are purified by crystallization and centrifugation.
 The difference is table sugar goes through a series of crystallization and centrifugation cycles.
 Raw sugars go through a single cycle.

 A good substitute for table sugar: Organic sugars and table sugar may be used interchangeably for all purposes.
-They will add a molasses flavor to your recipes.
+They will add a molasses flavor to our recipes.
 They do not cream and dissolve the same way as table sugar, but they have the same sweetness.
 One teaspoon of organic raw sugar is as sweet as one teaspoon of table sugar.

 Organic sugar from cane has many names: When in the supermarket, you can recognize a raw sugar by searching for the following terms: turbinado, evaporated cane juice, dried cane syrup, and dehydrated cane juice.

 In grocery stores, they cost up to 5 times more than regular cane sugar.
 I purchased a variety of organic sugars in Richmond - VA, Madison - WI, San Francisco - CA, and online.
-One pound of organic sugars cost from 1.65 to 2.60 dollars.
+One pound of organic sugars costs from 1.65 to 2.60 dollars.
 To compare, granulated cane sugar (aka table sugar) varied from 50 to 65 cents per pound.

 Other Organic Raw Sugars & Syrups